What Is the Downside of a DSCR Loan?

 Where DSCR still wins

-DSCR is often the right tool when you need scalable, repeatable acquisitions without full-income-document bottlenecks.
+DSCR is often the right tool when you need scalable, repeatable acquisitions without full income document bottlenecks.
+It is also the right tool when:

 As an investor-friendly Philadelphia realtor, I help clients choose financing based on strategy horizon: